Explore other offices & services

 The room fee covers the period when the residence halls are officially open, from the day before registration to the last day of examinations in each regular academic term.
 The fee also covers, for new students, the orientation period in the autumn; and for graduating seniors, the period prior to Commencement in the spring.
 Students who wish to occupy their rooms at other times must make special arrangements with the Dean of Students.
 Knox College reserves the right to enter and examine residence halls at any time.

-For 2015-2016, there are three meal plan options.
-The board fee for each plan is $4,500.
-Each plan has a specific number of meals associated with it that may be used in the Hard Knox Café, Oak Room, and all Breakfast Express and Grab-N-Go Cart locations in Seymour Union and Post Hall.
+For 2016-2017, there are three meal plan options.
+The board fee for each plan is $4,659.
+Each plan has a specific number of meals associated with it that may be used in the Hard Knox Café, Oak Room, Outpost Express and Grab-N-Go Cart locations in Seymour Union and Post Hall.
 Each plan also has a specific amount of Dining Dollars included that may be used like cash at all Dining Service locations to pay for additional meals, as well as to make purchases at the Gizmo and Out Post.
 Also, additional spending power may be added at any time with the purchase of Flex Dollars.
 Details of each meal plan are available from Dining Services.

 Entry into the student dining halls is monitored by means of an electronically coded, nontransferable identification card, which carries a penalty for misuse.
 A $15 fee is assessed for replacement of a lost identification card.

 The charge for music lessons is $335 per term.
 All students receive one hour of instruction per week.
 The fee is waived for declared music majors taking lessons for credit, but the fee will be reinstated if the student drops the music major.
-Declared music minors must pay for three terms (1.5 credits) of MUS 181 music lessons; the fee is waived for a maximum of three terms (1.5 credits) at the 300-level.
+Declared music minors must pay for three terms (1.5 credits) of MUSL 100 and the first three terms of MUSL 200 music lessons; the fee is waived for a maximum of three terms (1.5 credits) at the 300-level.
 Minors desiring additional private lessons are responsible for fees.
 No refund will be made for withdrawal from private music lessons after the second week of classes.
 A refund for the first week to two weeks will be prorated accordingly.

 Refund/Cancellation of Knox Charges: On Campus Enrollment Students who officially withdraw between the beginning of a term and the end of 60% of a term are entitled to a pro-rata cancellation of that term's charges for tuition, room and board.
 There are no refunds for the student activity fee.
 (For an explanation of the requirements for an official withdrawal, see "Official Withdrawal," in the "Academic Rules and Regulations" section.)
 After 60% of the term has been completed, no charges are cancelled.